ArcaSolutions/arcatraining.github.io/_posts/2015-11-26-creating-new-theme.markdown

 $edir_themenames = "eDirectory Default,Custom Theme";
 {% endhighlight %}

-Then add the tabbar in line 283 of the file `web/includes/code/layout_editor.php`
+Then add the tabbar in line 283 of the file `web/includes/code/layout_editor.php`.
+This step is not necessary for versions after 11.1.

 {% highlight php %}
 $availableTabs["customtheme"] = "background,color,css";